andersevenrud/Sendega.php/README.md

 ## Requirements

-Requires PHP 5.2+ with mbstring, ctype, curl, json and zip (for MMS)
+Requires PHP 5.2+ with mbstring, ctype, curl, xml, json and zip (for MMS)

 This library expects your encoding to be **UTF-8**